ai-forever/SEGM-model/README.md

 - `threshold` is the threshold of the model's confidence, above this value the mask becomes Ture, below - False.
 It helps to remove some false predictions of the model with low confidence.
 - `min_area` - the minimum area of the polygon so that it is considered as real, true positive polygon.
-- `upscale_bbox` - Tuple of (x, y) upscale parameters of the predicted bbox to increase it and capture large areas of the image.

 ### Dataset folders